cry-inc/dmarc-report-viewer/README.md

 5. Use the help argument to list all possible configuration parameters: `dmarc-report-viewer --help`

 ### Docker Builds (Linux only)
+The Dockerfile works for X86-64 and AArch64 (Raspberry Pi & Apple Silicon) architectures.
+1. Install Docker
+2. Check out this repository (or download and extract the ZIP file)
-Use the command `docker build . --pull --tag dmarc-report-viewer` to build the tiny Docker image.
+3. Run the command `sudo docker build . --pull --tag dmarc-report-viewer` in the folder with this README file
+4. You should now be able to see the new Docker image using the command `sudo docker images`

 ## Acknowledgments
 - https://github.com/bbustin/dmarc_aggregate_parser was used as foundation for the slightly modified DMARC report parser